codio/tutorial_yo_angular/annotations.md

 @annotation:tour scaffold
 #Use a Generator to scaffold your App

-Once a generator has been installed, you will automatically see the scren below (or it can be accessed via the Yeoman interactive menu: `$ yo`.
+Once a generator has been installed, you will automatically see the screen below (or it can be accessed via the Yeoman interactive menu: `$ yo`.

 ![install angular](img/yo-install-angular.png)